 (Related reading: Conway's Law & Amdahl's Law.)

-Moore’s observation was attributed to improvements in the chip manufacturing process where Intel was able to produce larger semiconductor components at scale with fewer defects.
+Moore’s observation was attributed to improvements in the chip manufacturing process where Intel was able to produce larger semiconductor components at scale and with fewer defects.

+Specifically, the use of optical projection of lithography masks and fine-tuned image rendering on silicon wafers contributed to two-thirds (~67%) of the improvement.
 The last third is attributed to the optical doping process, which uses controlled light beams instead of applying chemical solutions to the wafer.

-Major advances in manufacturing have made Moore’s Law ring true, but will it always be that way?
+Major advances in manufacturing have made Moore’s law ring true, but will it always be that way?

 Some argue that Moore’s law was claimed in an era of rapid technological innovations and advancements and that it may be reaching the end of its days as a “law”.
 Today, we have already reached a point where most chip manufacturing companies have struggled to improve transistor density from 7nm to 5nm transistor nodes in a highly competitive space.